Closed Form Word Embedding Alignment: EVALUATING ACCURACY OF VARIANTS

-Figure \ref{fig:RMSE-incremental} shows the result using a vocabulary of $n=100$K and $n' = 10$K. For smaller datasets, many of the top $100$K words are not seen.
+Figure \ref{fig:RMSE-noise}(right) shows the result using a vocabulary of $n=100$K and $n' = 10$K. The small $n'$ is also used since for smaller datasets, many of the top $100$K words are not seen.
 We observe that even this change in data set size, decreasing from $4.57$B tokens to $2.5$B still results in substantial RMSE.
-However aligning with fewer but better represented words starts to show better results, which indicates that (in future work) it might be better to try other weightings in the optimization function.
+However aligning with fewer but better represented words starts to show better results, supporting use of weighted variants.

-\myParagraph{Variance} To help quantify this variance, we also directly calculate the variance of some of these alignments with $\AOR$.
-We align each data set (of size $1$M, $100$M, and $1$B) to both themselves (labeled ``Similar sized'') and to the full data set of size $4.57$B. For each comparison, we create $5$ datasets of the same size, embed them with \GloVe, and align them to each other and to the $4.57$B one, with \AOR.
-The results, in Table \ref{tbl : Variance}, show that the variance of the RMSE decreases for both cases as we increase the dataset size.